top of page

 Nature has been home for millions of years, bringing security, joy, happiness.

 If the monotonous trudge of cutlery being repeatedly stacked in a cafe is grating your nerves - the quickest way to re calibrate and support the parasympathetic nervous system, is often 'a good breather' (e.g. a walking break outside)...In the nearest park or green space.
 Weather permitting, it's the place to be.
 Writing, talking, or tapping back into serenity.
-(Provided you have effective hayfever prevention strategies! )
+(Provided you have effective hayfever prevention strategies - making time for natural wellbeing. )

 Care for the community

-Cultivating green corridors old and new brings wellness to visitors.
+Cultivating green corridors, old and new, brings safety and wellness.

-Cultivating green corridors old and new brings wellness to visitors.
+Cultivating green corridors, old and new, brings safety and wellness.

 Well worn paths can consistently work, plus, when they're combined with new ideas and divergent thinking a true blossoming occurs.
 An accessible, beautiful park serves all when it's facilities are open and well maintained.
 When it's growing emphasis on biodiversity overlaps with visitor wellbeing, safety and regular satisfaction.
 Adapting to change in good time helps us feel, and be, more secure.

 What about these ‘edible cities’?
 They sound exciting!
-Increasing food security, biodiversity, interaction with our living world.
+Increasing food security, biodiversity and interaction with our living world.
 It's more than possible to achieve steady progress with commitment + engagement ~ Growing deeper awareness.

 Community gardens bring nationalities together in a safe space for food & fun.